Prague is a city that is slightly similar to Budapest.

-They considered the graffiti “activities against the state”, but young activists kept at it anyways.
+They considered the graffiti “activities against the state”.

-Even when the wall would be painted over it would take less than 2 days for it covered in graffiti all over again.
+Even when the wall was painted over it would take less than 2 days for it to be covered in graffiti all over again.

 Eventually authorities gave up and now the wall is used as a place to express Peace and Love.

 After crossing over continue south on Masarykovo nádr and that will take you right to the Dancing House.

 The Dancing House was constructed in 4 years, from 1992-96.

 At first it was met with some dislike but it eventually grew on people and has now been added to some of the Czech coins.

 When I first visited it in 2008 I only knew it as a architectural tourist spot to take a picture.

 Now I’ve learned that 21 of the rooms have been turned into a relatively affordable luxury hotel.

 After checking out some of the photos from THEIR SITE it doesn’t seem like a bad place to splurge for a couple of nights.